Freymaurer/LogIn-SAFE-Template/README.md

 This template can be used to generate a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/).
 It was created using the dotnet [SAFE Template](https://safe-stack.github.io/docs/template-overview/).
 If you want to learn more about the template why not start with the [quick start](https://safe-stack.github.io/docs/quickstart/) guide?

-Problems during implementation into SAFE-stack:

-1: I had to update package.json, otherwise the following function would give no output

-    let inline elmishView name render = FunctionComponent.Of(render, name, equalsButFunctions)

-Changes to package.json:

-    "react": "16.8",
-    "react-dom": "16.8",

-2: Without the following change to the webpack.config, it was not possible to directly connect to any url with variable input.
-Like for in this example the detail/int url path.

-    output: {
-         path: resolve(CONFIG.outputDir),
-         filename: isProduction ? '[name].[hash].js' : '[name].js',
-         publicPath: '/'

-The last part about publicPath was missing in the SAFE-stack template.

 ## Install pre-requisites

 You'll need to install the following pre-requisites in order to build SAFE applications